eregs/eregs.github.io/_includes/intro.md

-[eRegulations](http://www.consumerfinance.gov/eregulations) is a web-based application that makes regulations easier to find, read and understand.
-It is a work in progress by the [Consumer Financial Protection Bureau](http://consumerfinance.gov/), and is a public domain work of the United States Government.
+eRegulations is a web-based application that makes regulations easier to find, read and understand.
+It is a work in progress by the [Consumer Financial Protection Bureau](http://consumerfinance.gov/) and [18F](https://18f.gsa.gov/).
+It is a public domain work of the United States Government.